m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ## Critical Section Structure With Proxy
 ![](https://assets.omscs.io/notes/FC626433-043F-4F39-88FB-54F5F184C381.png)

-Again, this structure allows up to implement more complex sharing scenarios than the simple mutual exclusion that mutexes allow.
+Again, this structure allows us to implement more complex sharing scenarios than the simple mutual exclusion that mutexes allow.

 ## Common Pitfalls
 Make sure to keep track of the mutex/condition variables that are used with a given shared resource.
 Comments help!